ARNAUSOLANSIVAZQUEZ/LSDS_P202_T02/lab2/README.md

 ### Benchmark

 Benchmarks are done with the metrics provided by EMR.
+(Time elapsed in each step)

 Benchmark:
-- English:
+- English: 11 minutes, 36 seconds
-- Spanish:
+- Spanish: 12 minutes, 56 seconds
-- Catalan:
+- Catalan: 10 minutes, 54 seconds